 I tend neither to read nor summarize the required reading materials in class.
 I tend to offer clarifications, differences of perspectives, or explorations of the core material.
 Additionally, I tend not to use a large number of presentation slides, much less post them online.
 Students must allocate sufficient out-of-class time to do the required reading in order to participate in class and ask substantive questions as necessary.
 Students will need to have mastered necessary skills in reading comprehension, retention, and recall.
 Each class session will generally begin with an opportunity to ask questions regarding the required reading materials or lecture topics from the previous class session.
-Each class session is generally oriented around one or two learning themes.
-The textbook materials support the core ideas of that theme, the peer-reviewed and other materials support key theories and models of that theme, and the non-peer-reviewed and other materials support key ideas in practice or working examples.
+Each class support the core ideas of that theme, and supplemental readings offer additional thoughts, including challenges and extensions, to the core ideas.